Testing the presence of a dormant black hole inside HR 6819: Introduction

 Other possible interpretations of the observational data cannot be excluded.
-For instance, spectral features of HR~6819 may be also explained but a close binary in a 4-day period, composed of two A0 stars of $\sim$ 2.3 M$_\odot$ each with no BH~\citep{mazeh2020does}.
-In an independent analysis of the system spectrum \citet{elbadry2021strippedcompanion} also proposed the absence of a dormant BH.
-In their interpratation HR~6819 would be composed of two optical components: the B3 star and its Be stellar companion.
-Also \citet{refId02} proposed a similar solution.
-According to their study HR~6819 could be a binary hosting a stripped B-type star and a rapidly-rotating Be companion.
+For instance, spectral features of HR~6819 may also be explained by a close binary in a 4-day period, composed of two A0 stars of $\sim$ 2.3 M$_\odot$ each with no BH~\citep{mazeh2020does}.
+In an independent analysis of the system spectrum, \citet{elbadry2021strippedcompanion} also propose the absence of a dormant BH.
+In their interpretation HR~6819 would be composed of two optical components: the B3 star and its Be stellar companion.
+Also \citet{refId02} propose a similar solution.
+According to their study HR~6819 could be a binary hosting a stripped B-type star and a rapidly rotating Be companion.
 Post-interaction lower-mass stars (exposed hot cores) can also mimic higher-mass isolated stars.
-The temperature of B-type subdwarf can be higher than $20,000$ K despite having mass $\lesssim 1 \msun$ \citep[e.g.][]{Hever0909}.
+The temperature of a B-type subdwarf can be higher than $20,000$ K despite having a mass of $\lesssim 1 \msun$ \citep[e.g.][]{Hever0909}.

-Also \cite{Safarzadeh_2020} argued on the unlikelihood of a dormant BH inside the HR~6819 inner binary.
-Their work was based on three different considerations. (i) The small probability of having such a triple system configuration in terms of mass and spectral type in the Galactic population of stars. (ii) The extremely narrow range of orbital separations (both for the inner and the outer orbit) for the system to be dynamically stable. (iii) The very narrow set of BH kicks and ejected mass at the BH formation that fits the observational constraints in terms of the orbital parameters for the inner binary.
-Additionally, they showed that a chance alignment between a B III star and a Be star could be a potential explanation for the observational data.
+\cite{Safarzadeh_2020} also argue for the unlikelihood of a dormant BH inside the HR~6819 inner binary.
+Their work was based on three different considerations: (i) the small probability of having such a triple system configuration in terms of mass and spectral type in the Galactic population of stars, (ii) the extremely narrow range of orbital separations (both for the inner and the outer orbit) for the system to be dynamically stable, and (iii) the very narrow set of BH kicks and ejected mass at the BH formation that fits the observational constraints in terms of the orbital parameters for the inner binary.
+Additionally, they show that a chance alignment between a B III star and a Be star could be a potential explanation for the observational data.